ImtiazVision/Java/Notes.md

 **Dynamic Polymorphism** : is the technique that allows methods in the base and derived classes to have the same name, return type, and parameters.
 Runtime polymorphism is another name for it.

+## Static Polymorphism :

+**Static polymorphism**, often known as compile time polymorphism, is a type of polymorphism that occurs during the compilation process of a program.

 ## Method Overriding :